 Just for adults chip butty, a spicy twist on a British classic.
-With hot french fries and a spicy harrisa sauce, it is a perfect naughty treat for a cold day.
+With hot french fries and a spicy harissa sauce, it is a perfect naughty treat for a cold day.

-The telling sign was the other day when at 8:12 pm, I found myself nearly falling asleep in the aisles of my local grocery store.
-Yes, I’m pretty well wiped at the moment.
+A while back when Thing 1 and 2 had recently moved in, I found myself nearly falling asleep in the aisles of my local grocery store at around 8 pm.
+Yes, I’m was pretty well wiped.
 From work to family life, to trying to find time to actually get to the gym to lose some much-needed weight, to planning my Christmas week menu.
 My brain went into shutdown mode right near the freezer section.

 Now let’s be honest, if you have kids and any sort of life, you’ve been right where I am!
 It’s not hopelessness, it’s needing to have an evening out or a kid-free morning to just switch off.

-If you don’t know, a ‘classic’ chip butty is essentially hot French fries served between butter white bread.
+Butty is English slang for a sandwich.
+So, you might hear an English person refer to a bacon butty, which is essentially a bacon sandwich (also delicious).
+If you don’t know, a ‘classic’ chip butty is essentially hot French fries served between buttered white bread.
 See, simple.
 It is also beloved by most Brits if they go to a football match.
-OK, by kids mainly, but why should they have all the carby fun?
+OK, kids mainly, but why should they have all the carby fun?

 So having slightly woken up on the walk back from the shop, it took only 20 min to start enjoying this great sandwich and a cold beer.

 Yes, I was (and am) still tired, but boy did that sandwich hit the spot!

 - Soft bread or rolls

 - Red onion (optional)

 - Cook the fries to the package instructions